WDS Upgrades Its Election Supply Chain & Election Security Solutions

 The Value of GPS Assisted Proof of Delivery

-As such, geofence technology and breadcrumb tracking work in conjunction to create a uniform, fail-safe operation before, during, and after Election Day.
+As such, geofence technology and breadcrumb tracking work in conjunction to create a uniform, fail-safe election security operation before, during, and after Election Day.

-The Future of Election Supply Chain Solutions and Beyond
+The Future of Election Security Solutions and Beyond

 It is important to note that our systems do not directly interact with a voter, but they ensure that the polling sites have the right equipment.
 No voter data or ballot data is stored within our system, yet we are constantly aware of the physical asset security our systems are responsible for.